Old Pictures

 Homecoming

 Watercolour, DIN A 4, 1998. — A fantasy picture.
-Who (as a better connoisseur of horses than I am) believes to see faults in anatomy, bridle or the way of holding the reins, must err: That’s just the way it is with a pegasus.
-The crosses come from my favourite aircraft, the German biplanes of World War I.
+Whoever (as a better connoisseur of horses than I am) thinks he detects errors in anatomy, bridle, or the way the reins are held, must be mistaken: That’s just how it is with a pegasus.
+The crosses on the wings come from my favourite aircraft, the German biplanes of World War I.

 Heimkunft